JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 For a general search, here some suggested methods for locating UI control keys.

 ### Finding a UI Control Key Using Code Completion in the Editor
-The preferred method of finding UI control keys is to use the [Code Completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#Auto-Completing_Code.xml) feature in the IntelliJ IDEA editor.
+The preferred method of finding UI control keys is to use the [Code Completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#Auto-Completing_Code.xml) feature in the editor.
 Note that some keys presented by the code completion feature may be deprecated.
 New entries in the `"ui": {}` section will invoke the code completion popup, as shown below: